How Do You Identify Mikuni Carburetors?

 1) Mikuni HSR 42MM

 This carburetor promises to help your engine reach its full potential.
 The compact design fits like stock and employs a simple bolt-on application.
 It comes with instructions so you need not worry about being able to bolt it on.
 You do not have to pay a professional at your dealership just to install the Mikuni HSR 42 mm.
 This carb helps to improve the rider’s throttle control and also has an instant throttle response.
-This carb is compatible with all Harley Twin Cam from 1996 to 2006.
+This carb is compatible with all Harley Twin Cams from 1996 to 2006.
+It can be found on Amazon here.

 2) Mikuni Non-Polished HSR Smoothbore Carburetor

-This carb is designed to fit a number of Harley Davidson motorcycles, from 1960 to 1999.
+This carb is designed to fit a number of Harley Davidson motorcycles, from 1960 to 1999, some of which I wrote about here.
 It has a flat side throttle and roller bearings.
 It is available in 42 and 45 mm throttle bores that are supposed to be used with mild or highly modified engines and stock.
 The carb also has an accelerator pump technology.
 This technology allows the carburetor to deliver high quality performance from idle to wide open throttles.
 Additionally, the HSR 45 air cleaner, jets, cables and breather come in an aluminum finish.
 They are also interchangeable.
+The HSR 45 is available on Amazon here.

 3) Mikuni Round Slide 30 MM VM Series

 These carburetors, particularly the VM series, are popular in motorcycling sports.
-They are common in flat track and toad racing on 2 and 4 stroke engines.
+They are common in flat track and road racing on 2 and 4 stroke engines.
 One of the advantages of this series is that it features different bore sizes which riders can select from.
 The purpose of this is to match engine modifications by increased fuel mixture flow.
 It is compatible with the pit bike engine 250cc 2 stroke and the Honda 76 MT 250 among others.
+It’s available on Amazon here.

 4) Mikuni VM26 Carburetor